-Designed to sell to the middle class, the Wanderer was a small automobile designed for a company that merged soon thereafter with three others in the conglomerate known as Auto Union.
+Designed to sell to the middle class, the Wanderer was a small automobile designed for a company that merged soon thereafter with three others in the conglomerate known as Auto Union (and much later as Audi).
 Nevertheless, Prof. Porsche’s company garnered more commissions for automobile designs.

 “German”ating the Seeds of the Finest Marque on the Planet

-As the Porsche Engineering Office continued to thrive, Prof. Porsche’s thoughts turned once again to the smaller-car concepts that he nurtured while at Mercedes-Benz.
+As the Porsche Engineering Office continued to thrive, Prof. Porsche’s thoughts turned yet again to the smaller-car concepts that he nurtured while at Mercedes-Benz.

 He wanted to design his own car at long last.
 The auspicious maiden voyage was initially financed by way of a loan against Ferdinand’s life insurance.
 Zündapp provided additional funding, but dropped out to concentrate its efforts on its prospering new motorcycle line.